-This syllabus outline gives information about the examination structure for the Alternative Rhythms examinations only.
+This syllabus outline gives information about the examination structure for Alternative Rhythms of the Latin American Faculty examinations only.
 Syllabi for the other Dancesport genres are available to download from the ISTD website.

 The Alternative Rhythms core dances that can be taken throughout the Medal Test System are Argentine Tango, Lindy Hop, Mambo, LA Salsa, Cuban Salsa and New York Salsa.